Section 21 eviction

 Your landlord may be able to start the eviction process again.
 They may be able to give you a new section 21 notice or use a different type of notice called a section 8 notice.

-If you miss your hearing
+If you missed your hearing

 You may be able to get a possession order set aside if you: